VGFan95/Super-Smash-Bros-Ultimate-2-Shine-On/README.md

   - Squad Strike Tag-Team: Assists: A fun combo extension mechanic or used in neutral.
 Assists in Tag-Team 3v3 also help display the full roster, as some characters may have an assist that fits your team better than others.
 Provides a faster and flashier pace of play.
   - Smash Meter: The meter system in Ultimate was not great.
 It often resulted in a bunch of Final Smashes being used back-to-back, and the way meter was gained did not feel particularly engaging.
 So, the meter system has been significantly altered.
     - Power Shield: A defensive mechanic so your shield doesn't pop so often when under pressure from Assists or Smash-Links
     - Smash-Link: Many traditional Fighting Games have a cancel mechanic that burns meter, like a Guilty Gear Roman Cancel or BlazeBlue Rapid Cancel.
 This is similar, although more restrictive as only certain "links" are allowed.
 In turn, however, the unique links per character will help characters feel unique and require more effort to understand the matchup or master a character.
-Provides a faster and flashier pace of play.
+Generally, characters with good frame data and better neutral will have fewer/worse Smash-Link options than those that struggle in neutral.
+Smash-Links provide a faster and flashier pace of play.
   - Ultimate Final Smash Attack: This is a fun cinematic ender to a match.
 It will be a rare occurrence but very hype when it happens.
 Similar to a BlazBlue Astral Heat.
   - Final Smash Attack Power: Meter-obtained Final Smashes were a bit too strong in Ultimate, so they've been toned down.
   - Custom Stage Music Playlist: This is a big quality of life feature so that you can listen to more of this games expansive soundtrack